daekun0920/EasyChat-WebSocket/README.md

 EasyChat - Easy and Simple WebSocket Example

 ## Features
-  - EasyChat is inter-communicable one-to-one chatting program.
+  - EasyChat is an inter-communicable one-to-one chatting program.
   - You can modify the source code to make it more suitable for your own product.
   - is written in Java, Javascript(jQuery).